-(Hyper-)Polarizabilities, dispersion coefficients, ORD, magnetizabilities
+(Hyper-)Polarizabilities, ORD, magnetizabilities, Verdet constants

 A (frequency dependent) electric field induces a dipole moment in a molecule, which is proportional to the (frequency dependent) molecular polarizability.
 Van der Waals dispersion coefficients describe the longrange dispersion interaction between two molecules.
-Frequency-dependent (hyper)polarizabilities and van der Waals dispersion coefficients are available in ADF as applications of time-dependent DFT (TDDFT).
 Optical rotation or optical activity (ORD) is the rotation of linearly polarized light as it travels through certain materials.
 A (frequency dependent) magnetic field induces a magnetic moment in a molecule, which is proportional to the (frequency dependent) molecular magnetizability.
+The Faraday effects describes the rotation of the plane-polarized light due to a magnetic field, which is proportional to the intensity of the component of the magnetic field in the direction of the beam of light.
+The Verdet constant describes the strength of the Faraday effect for a particular molecule.
+All these properties are available in ADF as applications of time-dependent DFT (TDDFT).